Philippine duck: Distribution and habitat

 The Philippine duck is known to inhabit all of the major Philippine islands and 8 minor islands, but since the 1980s most sightings have been on Luzon and Mindanao.
 Long-distance vagrants have been sighted in Okinawa and Taiwan.

 It is found in all types of wetlands within its range, but its preferred habitat is shallow freshwater marshland.

+Ecology and behavior

+The diet of the Philippine duck includes plants, rice, molluscs and crustaceans.
+It is also reported to also feed on fish, frogs and insects.
+It is reported to be a pest in farms as they supposedly damage newly sown fields and germinating seeds.
+This species is more active in the early morning, evening and bright moonlit nights.
+Typically seen in pairs or small groups but flocks of up to 2,000 have been seen, possibly even larger before this species was heavily hunted.
+It is seen associating with other ducks including Wandering whistling duck, Garganey, Northern shoveler, Eurasian wigeon and Tufted duck.

+Not much is known about its breeding habits in the wild.
+Nests found were well concealed with 10 eggs.
+Breeding season is believed to be March to November with the peak in July to August.
+Incubation takes 25 to 27 days and only the female incubates.
+Fledging occurs at around 8 weeks.

 Conservation status

-The Philippine duck is rated vulnerable on the IUCN Red List with the population estimated to be 3,300 - 6,700 mature individuals remaining.
 The species has experienced steep population decreases since the 1970s mainly due to hunting and habitat loss.
 The ducks have been heavily hunted since the 1960s with thousands being hunted a year through the late 1980s.
+This species has declined significantly but in recent years the populations are believed to be stable.
+As of 2025, The Philippine duck was downlisted to Least-concern from Vulnerable on the IUCN Red List with the population estimated to be 15,000 - 30,000 mature individuals remaining.

 Habitat loss is mainly due to wetland drainage, aquaculture, mangrove destruction and fishpond creation.
+Up to 10,000 birds were previously recorded in the Candaba Swamp but this area has since been mostly converted into farmland and is also heavily hunted.

-The species occurs in multiple protected areas including Manleluag Spring Protected Landscape, Mounts Iglit-Baco National Park, Naujan Lake National Park, Bataan National Park, Northern Sierra Madre Natural Park and Olango Island, a Ramsar wetland.
+The species occurs in multiple protected areas including Manleluag Spring Protected Landscape, Mounts Iglit-Baco National Park, Naujan Lake National Park, Bataan National Park, Northern Sierra Madre Natural Park, Las Piñas-Parañaque Wetland Park and Olango Island, a Ramsar wetland.
 However, as is with most of the Philippines enforcement from hunting is lax.